KinetekEnergy/blog/_posts/2024-02-24-table-test_IPYNB_2_.md

         </td>
     </tr>
     <tr>
-        <td>At least one procedure that contributes to the program's intended purpose, where you have defined:
+        <td style="word-wrap: break-word;">At least one procedure that contributes to the program's intended purpose, where you have defined:
             <ul>
                 <li>the procedure's name
                 <li>the return type (if necessary)